Denoising Noisy Neural Networks: A Bayesian Approach with Compensation: Numerical Experiments

 The experimental results are presented in Fig.~\ref{fig:S3}, where the $x$-axis is the WNR $\eta$ and the $y$-axis is the test accuracy.
 In particular, to take the randomness of noise into account, we perform multiple experiments at each WNR point and plot the average test accuracy as the solid curves and the standard deviations of the achieved test accuracy as shaded areas around the average test accuracy.
 To find the temperature parameters, we fix the size of the validation dataset $\kappa=100$: for the CIFAR-10 task, the validation dataset is randomly sampled from the training dataset, as in Fig.~\ref{fig:S1}; for the SST-2 task, the validation dataset is randomly sampled from the default validation dataset.

 As can be seen from Fig.~\ref{fig:S3}, ML estimation is in general suboptimal, our $\text{MMSE}_{pb}$ denoiser outperforms the ML estimator in all experiments.
-Let us focus on the average test accuracy.
+Let us first focus on the performance of the $\text{MMSE}_{pb}$ denoiser that denoises the DNN as a whole.
 For the CIFAR-10 task, with the ResNet34, ResNet18, and ShuffleNet V2 models, the average gains of the $\text{MMSE}_{pb}$ denoiser over the ML estimator are up to $1$ dB, $0.8$ dB, and $0.5$ dB, respectively, to achieve a test accuracy of $60\%$.
 For the SST-2 dataset, our $\text{MMSE}_{pb}$ denoiser improves the test accuracy of the denoised BERT model by up to $1.1$ dB compared with the ML estimator to achieve a test accuracy of $75\%$.

-\begin{rem} More empirical results: \begin{itemize} \item For a given DNN, the shapes of the accuracy surface in different WNRs are similar, suggesting that we can use the same set of temperature parameters across various WNRs. \item The test-accuracy gains of the $\text{MMSE}_{pb}$ denoiser over the ML estimator decrease as the WNR increases.
-This is not surprising since there is not much noise in the high WNR regime. \item In general, the $\text{MMSE}_{pb}$ denoiser exhibits larger gains over the ML estimator in larger networks. \end{itemize} \end{rem}
+Next, we use the $\text{MMSE}_{pb}$ denoiser to perform layer-by-layer denoising, as stated in Remark \ref{rem:layerwise}, for the three DNN models on the CIFAR-10 dataset.
+As can be seen, significant performance gains are reaped.
+To achieve a test accuracy of $60\%$, the average gains of the $\text{MMSE}_{pb}$ denoiser over the ML estimator for ResNet34, ResNet18, and ShuffleNet are up to $4.1$ dB, $3$ dB, and $3.8$ dB, respectively.\footnote{For the BERT model, larger gains are also expected with layerwise denoising.
+Nevertheless, due to the significant depth of the BERT architecture, search for the best temperature parameters becomes elusive.} Another observation is that, for a given DNN, the shapes of the accuracy surface in different WNRs are similar, suggesting that we can use the same set of temperature parameters across various WNRs.